fraterrisus/walkthroughs/aethus/items.md

 A list of every* item in the game and where and how to find it, craft it, or build it.
 I have grouped some things together for convenience, but for the most part this list is in alphabetical order.
 Check for "Variants" if you can't find the thing you're looking for.

-\*: I didn't bother including Decorations.
+\*: I didn't bother including Decorations, and there are still a number of ephemeral / plot items I need to add.

 If a discount is available (for having a crafting facility in the correct Habitat), the reduced cost is shown in parentheses.

+*Blueprints* haven't been added for every item yet; if it says "RAPP" that means it is available for purchase from the Trade Node at the given level of the Resource Acquisition Partner Program.

 ## Errata
 - Need more unique plot objects (Cognative Link Module, others?)